Vijayawada–Lingampalli Intercity Express

-Vijayawada Lingampalli Intercity Express (Train No: 12795/12796) is a daily Superfast train that runs between Vijayawada Junction in Andhra Pradesh and Lingampalli in Telangana.
+The 12795 / 12796 Vijayawada-Lingampalli Intercity Express is a daily Superfast Express train that runs between Vijayawada Junction in Andhra Pradesh and Lingampalli in Telangana.
 This train belongs to Vijayawada Division of South Central Railway Zone.

 History

 This train service was introduced in 2018, mainly for the convenience of Andhra Pradesh government employees commuting between Andhra Pradesh Capital Region and Hyderabad.
 The Vijayawada-Secunderabad Intercity Express was flagged off to a start on 20 June 2016 by Indian Railway Minister Suresh Prabhu and Chief Minister N. Chandrababu Naidu as the first-ever non-stop train between Guntur and Secunderabad.

 The train route initially originated from Secunderabad but was later extended up to Lingampalli in Hyderabad.

-Route and Halts
+Route and halts

 Traction

-It is hauled by a Lallaguda-based WAP-7 and Vijayawada-based WAP-7 locomotive.
+It is hauled by a Lallaguda Loco Shed / Vijayawada Loco Shed-based WAP-7 electric locomotive on its entire journey.